Use-case example: Using JWT Authentication to integrate Conjur and GitLab

 We uncomment the

-- !policy id: conjur/authn-jwt/gitlab body: - !webservice #Mandatory variable: The JWT provider URI #Uncomment either 'provider-uri' OR 'jwks-uri' #- !variable # id: provider-uri - !variable id: jwks-uri #Optional variables #Uncomment one or all of the following optional variables. #Note: If you uncomment 'token-app-property' you must also uncomment 'identity-path', #and vice versa; - !variable id: token-app-property - !variable id: identity-path - !variable id: issuer #- !variable # id: enforced-claims #- !variable # id: claim-aliases #- !variable # id: audience #Group of applications that can authenticate using this JWT Authenticator - !group apps - !permit role: !group apps privilege: [ read, authenticate ] resource: !webservice - !webservice id: status #Group of users who can check the status of the JWT Authenticator - !group id: operators - !permit role: !group operators privilege: [ read ] resource: !webservice status
+- !policy id: conjur/authn-jwt/gitlab body: - !webservice #Mandatory variable: The JWT provider URI #Uncomment either 'public-keys' OR 'jwks-uri' #- !variable # id: public-keys - !variable id: jwks-uri #Optional variables #Uncomment one or all of the following optional variables. #Note: If you uncomment 'token-app-property' you must also uncomment 'identity-path', #and vice versa; - !variable id: token-app-property - !variable id: identity-path - !variable id: issuer #- !variable # id: enforced-claims #- !variable # id: claim-aliases #- !variable # id: audience #Group of applications that can authenticate using this JWT Authenticator - !group apps - !permit role: !group apps privilege: [ read, authenticate ] resource: !webservice - !webservice id: status #Group of users who can check the status of the JWT Authenticator - !group id: operators - !permit role: !group operators privilege: [ read ] resource: !webservice status

 Next, let's populate the variables in Conjur with information related to the JWT using the Conjur CLI.